-VOL 29 NO 2
+VOL 30 NO 1

 As the magazine of the Evangelical Lutheran Church in Canada, the mission of Canada Lutheran is to engage the Evangelical Lutheran Church in Canada in a dynamic dialogue in which information, inspiration and ideas are shared in a thoughtful and stimulating way.

-Kindling: A Bible Study
+Kindling: 2013 Bible Study Series

 Kenn Ward, Editor